DavidMertz/dispatch/docs/api.md

 def foo(x: str): pass
 ```

-The above example is trivial, but we can examine the bound implementations to
+The above example is trivial, but we can examine the two dispatchers to see
-see that we have bound implementations in the expected manner:
+that we have bound implementations in the expected manner:

 ```python
 >>> disp1